 On 1st May 1995 Fieldings merged with Porter Hope and Knipe of Bolton and became Fieldings Porter.
 Porter Hope and Knipe had been established in 1937 by the late Philip Porter O.B.E., father of David Porter, previously Senior Partner and now a Consultant at Fieldings Porter.

 In October 2012 the firm merged with Manchester City Centre firm Lomax Geddes and Co based in the Royal Exchange and both Peter Brennand and Ian Brown became consultants, Ian in addition to his sitting as a Deputy District Judge (Civil).
-In 2013 the Manchester office relocated to its current site on the first floor of 86 King Street.
+In 2013 the Manchester office relocated to the first floor of 86 King Street.
 On 1 September 2017 the office moved to 2nd floor, 3 Hardman Square, Spinningfields.

 In 2004 - 2005, Edward Nally, now a consultant was President of the Law Society of England and Wales.
 He was President of the Bolton Incorporated Law Society in 2007.
 He is currently a member of the Legal Services Board and a solicitor member of the QC Selection Panel.

 John Birtwell, Senior Partner, was, in 2009 the President of the Bolton Incorporated Law Society.

 The firm is an accredited Investor in People and in 2012 achieved the much coveted Silver Award.
 In November 2017 we decided not to renew that accreditation due to a change in their standard.
 The firm has the Lexcel quality assurance standard accreditation from the Law Society, and has done so for over 15 years.
 In October 2012 the Criminal Department was awarded a category 1 in an obligatory Peer Review at the request of the Legal Services Commission.
 See here for more information.

 The firm offers advice and guidance in commercial property and company law, also with specialists in employment law, residential conveyancing, wills, trusts, probate, charity law, civil and commercial litigation and dispute resolution, personal injury including clinical negligence, housing issues, criminal law, family law and the law relating to children.

 Among the staff and partners there are members of the Solicitors Family Law Association, the Children Panel, the Solicitors Association of Higher Court Advocates, the Solicitors for the Elderly, the Society of Trusts and Estates Practitioners and a Deputy District Judge (Civil), and a Clerk to the Commissioner of Taxes.